-- Click the Add button in the SOURCE window to open the SOURCE CONFIGURATION window (Figure 29). - 2.
-Create the source name by selecting a Category and an optional Index from the Edit Name drop boxes.
-If no index is selected, the default "00" (which is not displayed) will be used. - 3.
+- 1. Click the Add button in the SOURCE window to open the SOURCE CONFIGURATION window (Figure 25). - 2.
+Enter the Source Name. - 3.
 If one or more tielines have been configured, the Tieline button will be enabled.
-Clicking this button will open the TIELINE SOURCE DEFINITION window (Figure 30) which will allow the use of a tieline input for a Selected Level: - a) Select the Source Level.
-For the example shown in Figure 31, "DIGVID" would be used. - b) Select the Tieline Level.
-For the example shown in Figure 31, "ANAVID" would be used. - c) Enter the Tieline Level Input.
-For the example shown in Figure 31, "1" would be used. - d)Click Modify to update the Source Definition list box. - e) Once all desired tieline connections are created, click OK to return to the SOURCE CONFIGURATION window. - 4.
+Clicking this button will open the TIELINE SOURCE DEFINITION window (Figure 26) which will allow the use of a tieline input for a Selected Level:

+- a) Select the Source Level.
+For the example shown in Figure 27, "DIGVID" would be used. - b) Select the Tieline Level.
+For the example shown in Figure 27, "ANAVID" would be used. - c) Enter the Tieline Level Input.
+For the example shown in Figure 27, "2" would be used. - d)Click Modify to update the Source Definition list box. - e) Once all desired tieline connections are created, click $\mathbf{OK}$ to return to the SOURCE CONFIGURATION window. - 4.
 Use the Move and Remove buttons to build the Selected Levels list using levels associated with the first Input Number to be used. - 5.
 Select the first Input Number (logical input, not physical input).